Rail Planning Conference

 Hosted by BNSF

 The goal of the conference is to provide a forum for individuals in the area of the railway planning at a strategic, operational, and tactical level, as well as those designing and maintaining operations support systems, to share current practices, their views on best practices and their expectations for the future evolution of these practices and systems.
 This is intended to be an approachable, “no equations” conference focused on managerial practices, and the outcomes and high-level methodologies of any technologies being applied.
-We have already secured an exciting and informative line-up of speakers, with additional ones soon to be announced (see below).
+We have already secured an exciting and informative line-up of speakers (see below).

 Individuals interested in the areas of service design, capital planning (physical plant, rolling stock, labor), operational control functions and related technology support functions.
 This includes planning, IT, operations research, and data analysis professionals within the rail industry, and the outside firms and universities that collaborate with these professionals.
 This also extends to professionals that support the execution of the operating plan, such as individuals designing and supporting the blocking, train scheduling, trip planning, car movement, crew management, and locomotive management systems, as well as the individuals representing plan adherence and monitoring functions and activities such as unit train scheduling.